UPPMAX/bianca_workshops/docs/beginner/slurm_intro.md

 ## Why?

 - You would want to use the compute capabilities on an HPC cluster
-- You may on one hand wnat to work interactively with your data
+- You may on one hand want to work interactively with your data
 - You may need to use much compute resources but can let this be done in the background

 ## Nodes and cores